atomicdata-dev/atomic-data-browser/data-browser/README.md

 - Install the Playwright dependencies: `npx playwright install-deps`
 - `yarn test` launches the E2E tests
 - `yarn test-debug` launches the E2E tests in debug mode (a window opens with debug tools)
-- `yarn test-new` allows you to create new tests by clicking through the app
+- `yarn test-new` create new tests by clicking through the app

 ## CI